jcallaghan/The-Cookbook/recipes/chicken-broth-soup.md

 # Chicken Broth Soup

-* Serves: 4
+- Serves: 4
-* Prep Time: 20 minutes
+- Prep Time: 20 minutes
-* Cook Time: 3 hours
+- Cook Time: 3 hours
+- Total 3 hours 20 minutes

 My take on a classic.
 This recipe is inspired by a close family friend (her special Jewish recipe) and a Bosnian variation.
 It is a trusted favourite when I'm feeling poorly or unwell.
 Best served with semolina dumplings however I'm still perfecting these.